openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

 titles.
 You also have to provide article titles when you are updating articles, even if you're not updating the titles but something else, like the keywords.

+If an article has multiple authors, rows for additional authors after the first only contain author data - no article metadata.
+See the [sample import](../downloadables/sample-import.csv) for an example.

 | Field                     | Notes                               | Import         | Export | Update                                |
 | ------------------------- | ----------------------------------- | -------------- | ------ | ------------------------------------- |